flight505/Streamlit_medical_transcription/Readme.md

-# Streamlit Audio Transcription Demo with OPENAI's Whisper Ai
+# Streamlit Medical Transcription Demo with OPENAI's Whisper Ai

 This is a Streamlit application that showcases the use of OPENAI's Whisper Ai to transcribe audio files into text.
-With this app, users can upload audio files in .wav or .mp3 format and get the transcription in real-time.
-The transcription can be saved as a text file and downloaded for further use.
+With this app, users can record audio .wav format and get the transcription in real-time.
+The transcription are be saved as a json file and last transcript can be retrieved.
+Medical test files have been added for testing.

 ## Usage